The .375 H&H Magnum

 By Chuck Hawks

-The .375 not only has the punch for heavy and dangerous game, it shoots flat enough to make it useful for large plains game.
+The .375 not only has the punch for thick-skinned dangerous game with 300 grain bullets, it shoots flat enough to be useful for large plains game with 235-270 grain bullets.
 Factory loads launch the popular 270 grain spitzer bullet (SD .274), at a muzzle velocity (MV) of 2,690 fps and a muzzle energy (ME) of 4,337 ft. lbs.
 Remaining energy at 200 yards is 2,234 ft. lbs.
 This load has about the same trajectory as the 180 grain bullet in a .30-06.

 Here are some specifications of interest to reloaders: bullet diameter .375", maximum COL 3.600", maximum case length 2.850", trim to 2.840", MAP 62,000 psi.